nishants/mirage/README.md

 # Mirage

-This is a framework for quickly setting up a RESTful service for serving json responses in context of incoming requests.
+This is a framework for quickly stubbing a RESTful service and serving responses by incoming requests.

 It has two main features:

-1. Defining a webserver purely on basis of request/response contract.
+1. Defining a webserver purely on basis of request/response json contracts.

-2. Using json templates just like our forefathers did with html (in the days of      server side html rendering).
+2. Json templates.

 ## JSO-NG